1Pip2/QueueLang/README.md

 - ';' countes all enqueued operations and executes the front of the queue that many times
 - 'do' executes the front of the queue
 - 'req' moves the front element of the queue to the back
-- 'dup' will enqueue a copy the reference to the front element in the queue
+- 'dup' will enqueue a copy of the reference to the front element in the queue
 - 'cpy' will enqueue a copy of the front element in the queue

 ### If-statements